ctb273/ctb273/_posts/2014-11-16-Finding-and-Hiring-Creatives-with-Lara-Not-Laura.md

 ---
 layout: post
-title: Identity Crisis: Finding and Hiring Creatives with Lara not Laura
+title: Identity Crisis/ Finding and Hiring Creatives with Lara not Laura
 ---

 I hung out with designer/developer I admire,[Lara Schenck](http://notlaura.com), who works for herself, largely in education.
 She teaches a course at Pratt Institute on UI Prototyping and Code while working indepdently as an educator and developer.